adc-connect/adcc/docs/installation.rst

 by `opening an issue <https://github.com/adc-connect/adcc/issues>`_ if you cannot get adcc to work.

-Some specialty features of adcc require extra dependencies (Pandas and Matplotlib), see :ref:`optional-dependencies` for details.
+Some specialty features of adcc require extra dependencies (e.g., Pandas and Matplotlib), see :ref:`optional-dependencies` for details.

 Installing adcc